Tinana

 Tinana is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Tinana, as recorded at the latest Census, consisted of 94.9% houses and 5.0% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-In comparison, Non-Metro Qld had a structure of 91.8% houses and 8.2% other dwellings.
-Home ownership in Tinana stood at 53.0%, with the remaining dwellings being mortgaged (31.0%) or rented (16.0%).
-The median monthly mortgage repayment in Tinana was $1,310, which is higher than Non-Metro Qld's average of $1,179.
-The median weekly rent figure for Tinana was $300, compared to Non-Metro Qld's $260.
-Nationally, Tinana's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Tinana's dwelling structures, as per the latest Census, consisted of 94.9% houses and 5.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's 91.8% houses and 8.2% other dwellings.
+Home ownership in Tinana was 53.0%, with mortgaged dwellings at 31.0% and rented ones at 16.0%.
+The median monthly mortgage repayment in Tinana was $1,310, higher than Non-Metro Qld's average of $1,179.
+The median weekly rent figure in Tinana was $300, compared to Non-Metro Qld's $260.
+Nationally, Tinana's mortgage repayments were lower at $1,310 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing